 Vini is a mentor, sales coach and inspiration for every student that attends his classes.
 His personal story, many achievements and ability to light up a room with his passion and enthusiasm are second to none.

-In school, we’re often told how important it is to have mentors—people who can help guide your path by sharing their wisdom and experience.
+In school, we’re often told how important it is to have mentors—people who can help guide our path by sharing their wisdom and experience.
 A good mentor can help you learn faster, avoid mistakes, and take smarter risks.

 Just look at Oprah Winfrey.
 She often talks about her fourth-grade teacher, Mrs. Duncan, who believed in her when others didn’t.
 That early support gave Oprah the confidence to chase her dreams—and helped launch her legendary career in media.